Best Apps to Practice Japanese Speaking (2026)

 What should I use if I understand Japanese but still cannot speak?

-Start with a tool that increases active speaking reps, then add listening support if needed.
+Start with a tool that gets you answering out loud in practical situations, then add listening support if needed.
 The broader guide to how to practise speaking Japanese online and the AI-focused routine in how to learn Japanese speaking with AI are the best next reads.

 Related Reading